HP plans to jump into the 3D printing market with a new product launching in 2014.

 She did not reveal exactly what HP’s contribution to 3D printing will be, however she said the company’s focus lies with lowering the cost of the process and speeding up printing time.

-"To print a bottle can take eight to ten hours.
-That's all very interesting, but it is like watching ice melt," said Whitman.
-"3D printing is in its infancy.
-It is a big opportunity and we are all over it.
-We will have something by the middle of next year."
+“To print a bottle can take eight to ten hours.
+That’s all very interesting, but it is like watching ice melt,” said Whitman. “

 HP might be trying to make its mark in the 3D printing industry, but Whitman believes it won’t properly take off for another 3 years.